Saturday, 13 September 2014

 And do I have a family on whom I could in the last instance rely?
 By far the greater part of my family is in Portugal, and so they are in a sense irrelevant to the subject of this post, but, just briefly, there remains my formidable and ancient aunt Eva, to whom, in a strange way, I am quite close, and when I was younger I was often happy with my cousin Aninhas, and I also quite like three sisters who live with their husbands and children in three houses around a crossroads at a rural place called Mangancha and whom I sometimes refer to as "the Mangancha girls".
 But the parents, husbands and children of the girls do not like me, so I am not welcome to stay for a night at any of their houses, nor at Aunt Eva's, nor at any house belonging to a member of my family in Portugal.

-In England, as far as I know, there are few family members.
-There is a pair of twins called Christopher and Rosemary Hills, who are the children of the man who brought me up (he was perhaps my uncle).
-I am not close to them.
+In England, as far as I know, I have few family members.
+There is a pair of twins called Christopher and Rosemary Hills, who are the children of the man who brought me up (he was perhaps my uncle), so they were initially presented to me as my half brother and sister.
+I tried to be close to them, but did not succeed.
 Then there are Brian and Maria Streeter, whom I have mentioned often in previous posts.
 Maria is either my half-sister or my cousin.
+She was always presented to me as my cousin.

 On the evening of 21st July 2006, when I had tried to commit suicide at my London flat by taking a hundred paracetamols, it was Maria who instinctively knew that she must give me one of her rare phone calls from their house in Crawley.
 She found me confused and vomiting and the conversation ended quickly.
 But it was then Brian who rang the emergency services and shouted desperately down the phone at them that they must get help to me as quickly as possible.
 Those services came quickly and I threw up all the pills and suffered no harm.
 I therefore owe this couple my life itself and my regard and affection for them is more than I can say.
 But they are elderly, he is not in the best of health, and they have no vital interests except their own family, which they essentially understand as being their descendants.
 In many ways I have nothing in common with this pair, am even opposed to them.
 I would not dream of imposing on them at their home, nor would I be welcome there.